reuseable mug

 Putting “returning reusable cups” schemes into motion

-Zero Waste Scotland is supporting trials of reusable cup takeback schemes with businesses in Scotland as part of its wider Ditching Disposables project.
+Zero Waste Scotland has supported trials of reusable cup takeback schemes with businesses in Scotland as part of its Ditching Disposables project.
+The results of the Stirling and Portobello projects are available online, along with some examples of other schemes across Scotland and beyond.
+A reusable scheme for cups allows customers to ‘borrow’ a cup.

 Policy landscape on cups